Witnesses and Victims

 There are clear policies that govern our lawyer’s interactions with victims and witnesses during Witness Conferencing sessions.
 These policies are articulated in documents such as the Prosecution Code 2003.

-The ODPP will ensure that protection available to victims and witnesses under the Criminal Procedure Decree, 2009 are applied for and enforced.
+The ODPP will ensure that protection available to victims and witnesses under the Criminal Procedure Act, 2009 are applied for and enforced.

 The ODPP Prosecutions Code 2003 outlines the approach that State Counsel take when liaising with victims and witnesses of crime.